madetech/handbook/guides/learning/booking_learning_time.md

 Just like booking a holiday

-Log into CharlieHR
+Log into HiBob

-Navigate to book time off, (once it’s been okayed  by everyone) and then choose Learning Time from the drop down menu.
+Click Request Time Off (on the home page) or My Time Off (on the Time page), (once it’s been okayed  by everyone) and then choose Learning Time from the drop down menu.

-Remember pre-approval by your Team Leader is required before you book, it’s then auto-approved by CharlieHR.
+Remember pre-approval by your Team Leader is required before you book, it’s then auto-approved by HiBob.

 ### Only for Delivery, Tech, Product and other billable roles: